whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-1D.md

 ### Condition

-{{ "Aboard a ship at sea, given a standard marine sextant, a clear horizon, a clear or partly cloudy sky." | markdownify }}
+Aboard a ship at sea, given a standard marine sextant, a clear horizon, a clear or partly cloudy sky.

 ### Performance requirement